 The ecological environment is a prerequisite for ensuring species diversity.
-The 2010 Deepwater Horizon oil spill in the Gulf of Mexico has been regarded as the worst environmental disaster in the United States, which release about 4.9 million barrels of crude oil, and brought a huge impact on ecological system.
-The efficient and cost-effective separation manner for spilled oil is in great need.
-Janus particles are colloidal particles with more than a single type of surface chemistry or composition, which provided a proper system for oil separation.
-Song et al. developed magnetic Janus particles with a convex hydrophilic surface/concave oleophilic surface, realizing the rapid and efficient separation of microscaled tiny oil droplets from water (Figure 13).173

-Ren et al.174 developed a phase selective organic gelling agent, which not only shows DOQMO0255K the ability to selectively condense oil from oily water, but also can easily separate colloidal oil and water from the human body.
-This powder gelator was empowered with remarkable ability to attain rapid gelation of crude oils of widely ranging viscosities within minutes at room temperature.
+The 2010 Deepwater Horizon oil spill in the Gulf of Mexico has been regarded as the worst environmental disaster in the United States, which released about 4.9 million barrels of crude oil, and had a huge impact on the ecological system.
+Thus, efficient and cost-effective separation strategies for spilled oil are greatly needed.
+Janus particles are colloidal particles with more than one type of surface chemistry or composition, which provide a suitable system for oil separation.
+Song et al. developed magnetic Janus particles with a convex hydrophilic surface/concave oleophilic surface, realizing the rapid and efficient separation of microscale tiny oil droplets from water (Fig. 13).
+173 Ren et al. 174 developed a phase-selective organic gelling agent, which not only showed the ability to selectively condense oil from oily water, but also could easily separate colloidal oil and water from the human body.
+This powder gelator exhibited remarkable ability to achieve rapid gelation of crude oils of widely ranging viscosities within minutes at room temperature.